-2019 Annual Security Report
+2023 Annual Security Report

-The McHenry County College Police Department is committed to providing safety and security for our students, faculty, staff and the community.
-Campus Safety is everyone's responsibility thru cooperation and collaboration.
-The following information is available on our website and in print form upon request at the police department, and should be carefully reviewed to help maintain a safe environment for everyone on campus.
+The McHenry County College Police Department is committed to providing safety and security for our students, faculty, staff, and the community.
+Campus safety is everyone's responsibility through cooperation and collaboration.
+The following information is available on our website and in print form upon request at the Campus Police Department and should be carefully reviewed to help maintain a safe environment for everyone on campus.

 McHenry County College has two campuses.
-The main campus located at 8900 U.S. Highway 14, Crystal Lake, Illinois consists of 170 acres, 6 buildings, sports fields, a theatre, library, conference center and gymnasium.
-The College also has a satellite facility, the Shah Center located at 4100 West Shamrock Lane, McHenry, Illinois.
+The main campus, located at 8900 U.S. Highway 14, Crystal Lake, Illinois, consists of 170 acres, 6 buildings, sports fields, a theatre, library, conference center, and gymnasium.
+The College also has a satellite facility, the Shah Center, located at 4100 West Shamrock Lane, McHenry, Illinois.
+Over the next year, the College will be renovating 222 E Church St, Woodstock, IL 60098 into the University Center, and adding on to our existing campus with a 7th building.

 Campus safety is an important consideration for any community.
 To enhance campus safety, McHenry County College provides an annual report to current and prospective students and employees.
 The information in this report can help empower members of the campus community.
-Students and employees can take advantage of campus resources and can make decisions that positively impact individual as well as community safety.
+Students and employees can take advantage of campus resources and make decisions that positively impact both individual and community safety.